acolombo11/spicy-mayo/README.md

 # spicy-mayo

-Android app built with Jetpack Compose and simple Google Apps Script backend, to check a Google Calendar without the need to add its Google account to the phone.
+Android app to check a Google Calendar without the need to add its Google account to the phone.
+Account authentication managed through a simple Google Apps Script backend.

 Its main use-case is to check Today, Tomorrow or any other specific day of your work calendar, without adding your work account to your phone.

 Since the backend needs to be setup on the acount of the Google Calendar to be viewed and the app needs to be setup with the url of the backend, the app can't just be download but it needs to be built as following.